unikraft/docs/content/en/community/hackathons/sessions/testing-unikraft/content/Work-Items_01.-Tutorial:-Testing-a-Simple-Application.md

 uk_testsuite_register(factorial_testsuite, NULL);
 ```

+Before we run the application, we need to enable the `uktest` library, by using `make menuconfig` and selecting `Library Configuration --> uktest`.
-When we run this application, we should see the following output.
+When we run the application, we should see the following output.

 ```
 test: factorial_testsuite->factorial_test_positive